A pseudospectral approach to rigorous numerical estimation of resonances of transfer operators: Comparisons and Outlook

 There is a significant and growing literature of computer-assisted proof across dynamics and partial differential equations since the famous computer-assisted proof of the Feigenbaum conjecture by Lanford \cite{lanford1982computer}.
 Beyond the works discussed in Section \ref{subsubsec:TferSpecApproxIntro}, there are many works in the dynamics of PDE and other infinite-dimensional dynamical systems addressing eigenvalue problems for linear operators, usually as a step on the way to proving something else.
 Recent examples include, e.g., assessing linear stability or instability of a stationary point or periodic orbit \cite{de2016connecting, james2017fourier,arioli2010integration} or computing Morse or Maslov indices \cite{arioli2019non, martine2022microscopic, van2024toward}.
 Generally speaking, it is easier to estimate spectrum of self-adjoint operators, taking advantage of extra structure in that setting.
 For overview, see \cite[Chapter 10]{nakao2019numerical}.
 See also \cite[Section 9.3]{nakao2019numerical}, which treats non-selfadjoint spectral approximation.

 A consistent theme in the estimation of spectra of linear operators is to treat the following two problems separately: \begin{itemize} \item[(1)] Given a numerical eigenvalue, find nearby exact one.
-For this, a standard approach is to use Newton-Kantorovich iteration \cite[Section 9.3.1]{nakao2019numerical}. \item[(2)] Once all likely eigenvalues have been found, rule out spectrum elsewhere -- what \cite{nakao2019numerical} refers to as \emph{spectral exclosure}. \end{itemize} The latter problem is typically harder to treat, even in the selfadjoint case, e.g., in instances of \emph{spectral pollution} \cite{davies2004spectral}.
+For this, a standard approach is to use Newton-Kantorovich iteration \cite[Section 9.3.1]{nakao2019numerical}. \item[(2)] Once all likely eigenvalues have been found, rule out spectrum elsewhere -- what \cite{nakao2019numerical} refers to as \emph{spectral exclosure}. \end{itemize} The latter problem is typically harder to treat, even in the selfadjoint case, due to spectral pollution.
 This is part of the appeal of the method in this paper, which treats the exclosure problem directly by confining spectrum of an operator $A$ to the pseudospectrum of an appropriate approximation $\tilde{A}$.

-Our own approaches for estimating pseudospectrum with computer-assisted proof are indebted to previous works in the area for finite matrices -- see, e.g., the books \cite{trefethen1999pseudospectra, varga2004circles}.
+Our own approaches for estimating pseudospectrum with computer-as\-sisted proof are indebted to previous works in the area for finite matrices -- see, e.g., the books \cite{trefethen1999pseudospectra, varga2004circles}.
 We also single out the paper \cite{lui1997continuation}, which gives an iterative algorithms that converges on the pseudo-spectrum, relying on the continuity of $\|(zI-A)^{-1}\|$ in $z$, as well as the papers \cite{rump2010verified,miyajima2014verified} concerning the verification of bounds on the singular values of a matrix.